Testimonials and Photos

 I was asked to send an informational note regarding the presentations that Ben has done in my 5th grade class room.

 I have known Ben for about twenty years.
 He is a good friend and a person I quite admire.
 His story from childhood is an interesting one from being misdiagnosed as "retarded" to graduating from Stout University at Menomonie, WI.
-I have him speak to my students for two reasons:

 2. To make them aware that each of them has a disability.
-Therefore they ought to be accepting of others rather than
+Therefore they ought to be accepting of others rather than judging them.

 Thank you,